Ragini Dwivedi: Recent work (2014–present)

 Dwivedi's first release of 2014 was a bilingual film known as Nimirndhu Nil in Tamil language and Janda Pai Kapiraju in Telugu, her first film in Telugu.
 Her second release of the year was Ragini IPS, the long delayed film.
 Cast as a police officer Ragini, the film marked her break from glamorous characters that she had a reputation for portraying.
 The film however opened to mixed reviews from film critics.
 However, it earned her, her second Filmfare Award for Best Actress nomination.
 Her next release was Namaste Madam, a remake of the 2002 Telugu film Missamma.
 Her performance as Radhika, chairperson of a multinational corporation playing as a seductress, received positive reviews from critics.
 Her first release of 2015, Shivam saw her appear in another glamorous role as a femme fatale, and as a parallel lead alongside Upendra.

 As of April 2016, Dwivedi has completed filming Ranachandi is filming with Naane Next CM.
 She is also filming with Faisal Saif's multi-lingual film Amma.
 In preparation for her role in Naane Next CM, she shed 15 kg over a span of three months.

 Personal life and off-screen work

 Since 2011, Dwivedi has been endorsing for Nandini Milk which is a product of Karnataka Milk Federation.
-After actress Khushbu, Dwivedi is the only Indian actress to have a fan club named after her, on which she said, "Already there are many fans pages in my name on social networking sites like Facebook and Twitter.
-I will also be interacting with my followers over there.
-But these registered and official fans association will help me to have direct conversation with my fans."

 In 2015, Dwivedi was made the brand ambassador of Times Asia Wedding Fair.
 The same year, at the India Leadership Conclave in Mumbai, she was honoured and awarded the Most Promising Face of Indian Cinema.

 Ragini is passionate about the environment.
 She is brand ambassador of Hubballi Dharwad Municipal Corporation for the clean city campaign under the Swachh Bharat programme.
 She spoke about UV Index, alarming levels of UV and the need for environment initiatives.